rtfpessoa/diff2html/README.md

   control about what you can do with the json or html generated.

 Bellow you can find more details and examples about each option.

+## Diff Text Input

+diff2html accepts the text contents of a
+[unified diff](https://www.gnu.org/software/diffutils/manual/html_node/Unified-Format.html) or the superset format git diff (https://git-scm.com/docs/git-diff) (not combined or word diff).
+To provide multiples files as input just concatenate the diffs (just like the output of git diff).

 ## Diff2HtmlUI Usage